oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/README.md

   8ad6e8e519c26e9234dbcf60a  pwdsecret   file        8 seconds ago  8 seconds ago
   ```

-**Note:** This password and key secrets are being used for initial Oracle Globally Distributed Database topology setup.
-Once the Oracle Globally Distributed Database topology setup is completed, user must change the topology passwords based on his enviornment.
+**Note:** This password and key secrets are used for initial Oracle Globally Distributed Database topology setup.
+After the Oracle Globally Distributed Database topology setup is completed, you must change the topology passwords based on your enviornment.

 ## SELinux Configuration on Podman Host
-To run Podman containers in an environment with SELinux enabled, you must configure an SELinux policy for the containers.
+To run Podman containers in an environment with Security-Enhanced Linux (SELinux) enabled, you must configure an SELinux policy for the containers.
 To check if your SELinux is enabled or not, run the `getenforce` command.
-With Security-Enhanced Linux (SELinux), you must set a policy to implement permissions for your containers.
-If you do not configure a policy module for your containers, then they can end up restarting indefinitely or other permission errors.
-You must add all Podman host nodes for your cluster to the policy module `shard-podman`, by installing the necessary packages and creating a type enforcement file (designated by the .te suffix) to build the policy, and load it into the system.
+With SELinux, you must set a policy to implement permissions for your containers.
+If you do not configure a policy module for your containers, then they can end up restarting indefinitely, or generate other permission errors.
+You must add all Podman host nodes for your cluster to the policy module `shard-podman`, by installing the necessary packages and creating a type enforcement file (designated by the `.te` suffix) to build the policy, and load the policy into the system.

 In the following example, the Podman host `podman-host` is configured in the SELinux policy module `shard-podman`: